Moms Share Stories of Being Pregnant and Giving Birth in a Pandemic

 Silver linings?
 Yes, there are a lot of those.
 I’ve been able to spend a lot more time with my daughter than I would have had we not worked from home.
 The pandemic forced our business to adapt and evolve, much more rapidly than it ever would have happened in a pre-COVID world.
 And most significantly, my priorities have shifted.
 Problems that felt earth-shattering in 2019 have faded into the background as the health and mental wellbeing of my family has taken center stage.
 We’re lucky—we have a comfortable and safe home.
 No one in my family lost their lives because of COVID.
 We are coming out of the pandemic stronger than we were going into it, and we are celebrating the creation of a new life.

-Jessica Pleasants is an expectant mom of two and lives in Kent, Connecticut, with her husband and two-year-old daughter.
+Jessica Pleasants is an expectant mom of two and lives in Kent, Connecticut, with her husband and 2-year-old daughter.